yoctoyotta1024/CLEO/_sources/usage/quickstart.rst.txt

 Have a look at ``src/main.cpp`` for inspiration.
 Depending on the setup you desire, you need to include different instantiations of the core concepts of CLEO in your ``main.cpp``.
-For example you need to specify the type of Super-Droplet motion, microphysics, dynamics solver and coupling.
+For example you need to specify the type of super-droplet motion, microphysics, observer (output), and coupled dynamics.

 Once you've done that, your should have constructed all the necesary ingredients for CLEO so that the end of